Spatially dense stochastic epidemic models with infection-age dependent infectivity: Model and FLLN

 locally uniformly in $t$ in probability as $N\to \infty$, where

 For each $x$, the limits $\bar{S}(t,x)$, $\bar{\mathfrak{F}}(t,x)$, $\bar{\sI}(t,\mfa, x)$, $\bar{I}(t,x)$ and $\bar{R}(t,x) $ are continuous in $t$ and $\mfa$.

 \end{theorem}

-\begin{remark} Our model can be regarded in some sense as non-Markovian population dynamics on graphons.
+\begin{remark} Our model can be regarded in some sense as non-Markovian epidemics dynamics on graphon.
 In particular, the function $\beta(x,x')$ can be regarded as the graphon kernel function, representing the inhomogeneity in the connectivity.
 However, the kernel function is often assumed to take values in $[0,1]$ and to be symmetric in the graphon literature.
-In our model, $\beta(x,x')$ does not necessarily take values in $[0,1]$ although it can be rescaled to $[0,1]$, and the function $\beta(x,x')$ may not be necessarily symmetric.
+In our model, $\beta(x,x')$ does not necessarily take values in $[0,1]$ although it can be rescaled to $[0,1]$ in case it is bounded, and the function $\beta(x,x')$ may not be necessarily symmetric.
 In the prelimit (the $N^{\rm th}$ system), the locations $\{\mathtt{I}^N_k\}_k$ can be regarded as a discretization of the unit interval $[0,1]$ and the infection rate functions between different locations $\beta^N_{k,k'}$ in \eqref{eqn-betaN-xx'} can then be regarded as the corresponding discretization of the function $\beta(x,x')$.
-We refer the readers to \cite{keliger2022local} and \cite{petit2021random} for Markov dynamics on graphons and PDE approximations.
+We refer the readers to \cite{keliger2022local} and \cite{petit2021random} for Markov dynamics on graphon and the corresponding ODE approximations with a spatial parameter (no spatial partial derivative).
+See also Remark \ref{rem-SIS-PDE} for further discussions on how our PDE model relates to the ODE limit with a spatial parameter for the Markovian SIS model on graphon in \cite{keliger2022local}. \end{remark}